Online LPN-to-BSN Programs

 Specific requirements for admission to LPN-to-BSN programs vary between schools.
 Typical requirements include completion of an accredited practical nurse program, a valid LPN license and professional experience, and recommendation letters.
 Most schools require the completion of clinical hours while enrolled in the program.

-BSN degree-holders pursue various career paths, each one with ample opportunities for professional growth and advancement.
+BSN degree-holders pursue various career paths, each with ample opportunities for professional growth and advancement.
 However, like many professional arenas, leadership and top administrative positions often require a master’s or even a doctoral degree.

 An LPN-to-BSN program qualifies graduates for more professional opportunities and greater autonomy.
 A BSN also meets the educational requirements for a master’s in nursing.